Denison leaps five places on U.S. News rankings

 “Denison’s strategic plan, which emphasizes expanding academic and global programs, enhancing student mentorship, re-imagining career exploration through the Austin E. Knowlton Center, deepening our work across the arts, and co-curricular innovation, is clearly propelling the college forward,” said Denison University President Adam Weinberg.
 “We are thrilled that others are acknowledging the fine work of our faculty and staff.”

 Building on a foundation of rigorous academics and exceptional faculty, the college recently has made a number of astute changes.
-Several academic programs have been added to the curriculum, including majors in Global Commerce, Data Analytics, and Health, Exercise and Sport Studies, as well as concentrations in Financial Economics and Narrative Nonfiction.
+Several academic programs have been added to the curriculum, including majors in Global Commerce, Data Analytics, and Health, Exercise and Sport Studies, as well as concentrations in Financial Economics and Narrative Journalism.
 Global programs have been expanded.
 Today, 80 percent of Denison students have a study abroad or off-campus experience during their undergraduate years.

 Relationships are a cornerstone of a Denison education.
 Gallup polls show that mentorship in college has a high correlation to success after graduation.
 At Denison, 92 percent of students report forming a close relationship with a faculty or staff member.
 Faculty, coaches and other mentors challenge and nurture students, and help them develop confidence, ability, and persistence.

 President Weinberg’s vision for the Austin E. Knowlton Center for Career Exploration has been recognized by the National Association of Colleges and Employers with its inaugural 2017 Career Services Champion Award.
 Denison’s career coaches help students determine the kind of lives they want to lead and the careers and professions that best align with that vision.